filipolszewski/prioritized-her/README.md

 - mujoco-py 1.50.1.56
 - MuJoCo Pro version 1.50

-Configuration file explanation in progress.
+Configuration file explanation and documentation in progress.

 Learning script: main.py
 Presentation script: presentation.py

+### Additional notes

+The OU noise that is defined in noise.py is not currently used, as it seems that it was making the learning that harder.
+Currently, the action policy is